HenrikMoe/Service-Infrastructure/README.md

 ## On Premise Infrastructure

-cli spreadsheet service provider for onprem use
+Client spreadsheet service provider for onprem use.

 # Hardware